selfwithin/docs/documentation.md

 # JSON-RPC API reference

 Peercoin daemon offers JSON-RPC interface which can be used to control the daemon or integrate it with software stack.
+You can send commands to the daemon by using `peercoin-cli` tool.

 There are two official wrappers for this interface, a PHP one and a Python2.7+ one.